Forest Supervisor's Office

-The water system at the Backbone Rock Recreation Area is currently under repair.
-There is currently no running water available at the site.
+The water system at the Backbone Rock Recreation Area was recently completed.
+There are now flush toilets and running water available.

 Camping is $10 for single site (9 sites) and $20 for double site (2 sites).
-The two pavilions are $30 and $50 per day, and can be reserved by calling the Watauga Ranger Station.
+The two pavilions are $30 and $50 per day, and can be reserved online at www.Recreation.gov

 Sites are limited to a single family or not more than 5 people and 2 vehicles.
 Double campsites allow for up to 10 individuals and 4 vehicles.
 No alcoholic beverages are allowed in the area.
 No burning plastic or other non-wood materials except charcoal in fire pits and grills.